 - Resolve disputes, collect fees, and troubleshoot problems;

 - Communicate with you about our Services and inform you of matters that are important for your Account and/or use of the Sites.
 We also use your personal data to respond to any questions, comments or requests you may file with us and to handle any complaints;

 - Monitor and report compliance issues;

-- To approach you via email for marketing purposes, we request your consent, unless it is not required by law.
+- Approach you via email for marketing purposes if we obtained your consent (unless consent is not required by law).
 You always have the option to unsubscribe from our mailings, e.g., via the unsubscribe link in our newsletter;

-- Perform risk management, including comparing information for accuracy and verify it with third parties and protect against, identify and prevent fraud and other prohibited or illegal activity, claims and other liabilities;
+- Perform risk management, including comparing information for accuracy and verifying it with third parties and protecting against, identifying and preventing fraud and other prohibited or illegal activity, claims and other liabilities;

 - Enforce our contractual terms.

 How we protect and store personal information